 With the 2018-2019 season in the books — the final one for a number of skaters — performing on a ship and cruising the world could be just the transition some are looking for.

-Willy Bietak Productions, a company based in Santa Monica, California, is the creative force behind the production of the skating shows that form part of the entertainment sector on Royal Caribbean’s 12 mega cruise ships, which has been a dream job for thousands of skaters who have worked with the Bietak team the past two decades.
+Willy Bietak Productions, a company based in Santa Monica, California, is the creative force behind the production of the skating shows that form part of the entertainment sector on Royal Caribbean’s 12 mega ships.
+Cruising the world with all expenses paid has been a dream job for thousands of skaters who have worked with the Bietak team the past two decades.
 With cruising options that include Oceania, the Far East, the Caribbean, Europe, Scandinavia, Canada and the Mediterranean in the summer, the company offers an array of opportunities for figure skaters transitioning into the professional ranks.

 “There are so many opportunities to see the world and go to some amazing places,” said Sylvia Froescher, who has been the associate producer of the Bietak shows for 15 years.
 She oversees all aspects of the productions, from casting to choreography and costume design.
 Though cruising the high seas is not for everyone, Froescher said that because skaters have no expenses on board the ship, it is a great opportunity to save money.
 “A lot of former competitive skaters have gotten out of debt by working on the ships.”